-1. Ask yourself, what are my own attitudes about grief?
+1. Ask: “What are my personal attitudes about grief?”

 Explicit attitudes are attitudes that one holds consciously and can be readily described.
 These are the attitudes you might believe are socially acceptable, preferable, true, or correct.
-As someone experiencing grief yourself, your explicit attitudes might include thoughts like…
+As someone experiencing grief, your explicit attitudes might include thoughts like…

-On the other hand, implicit attitudes are attitudes that lie just below the surface of our consciousness and are expressed in more subtle and automatic responses.
-These attitudes are learned through past experiences and they hold within them biases, beliefs, and judgments we’ve learned through observing and interacting with the world.
-To some extent, our implicit attitudes about grief will likely reflect the attitudes of those around us and of society on a whole and so they might include thoughts like…
+On the other hand, implicit attitudes are attitudes that lie just below the surface of consciousness and are expressed in more subtle and automatic responses.
+These attitudes are learned through past experiences and they hold within them biases, beliefs, and judgments one has learned through observing and interacting with the world.
+To some extent, implicit attitudes about grief will likely reflect familial attitudes and norms, the attitudes of those around you on a day-to-day basis, and the norms and expectations of society on a whole.
+They might include thoughts like…

 2. Remember, there is no right way to grieve

 Grief is really confusing.
-No one tells you what to do ahead of time; all most people have for reference are observations drawn from personal but peripheral death experiences, overdramatized television and movie vignettes, and all the aforementioned attitudes formed from living life for as long as you have.
+It’s one of those experiences you don’t fully understand until you’ve experienced it.
+Though many people think they know what it’s like from personal but peripheral death experiences and overdramatized television and movie vignettes.
 Once in a while, you may need to remind yourself that there is no right way to grieve.
 This reality may be frustrating for perfectionists and people who don’t like ambiguity, but it’s just true.
 There are no timelines, there are a million different ways to cope, and grief is different for everyone.
-If you believe this, then you will be more tolerant of variability and better insulated against the judgements of others.
+If you believe this, then you will be more tolerant of variability and better insulated against the judgments of other people.

-Only one of the above scenarios (the scenario in which the person is an inconsiderate and mean jerk) is not worth fixing.
-In the other scenarios, it might serve you well to communicate with the person about how they made you feel.
-As someone who turns the television channel over even fictional confrontation, I understand that it often feels easier to keep your mouth shut.
+If a person is making you feel pressured to move on, it might serve you well to communicate with them about how they made you feel.
+As someone who turns the television channel over even fictional confrontation, I understand it sometimes feels easier to keep your mouth shut.
 However, if you don’t speak up you can’t expect the situation to change.

 You don’t need to have a long and drawn out confrontation, you can simply tell the person they are making you feel bad and that it isn’t helpful.
-If it doesn’t stop and you do need to spend less time around this person, at least you will know you tried.
+If it doesn’t stop, at least you will know you tried.
 Bonus, it can also be incredibly empowering to stick up for yourself and to insist that people respect your needs.

 How do you handle the pressure to get over grief?
 Let us know in the comments below.